dvreeze/yaidom2/README.rst

 for the buck":

 * Yaidom2 is smaller, leaving out query API traits (and other things) that do not offer enough value

+  * This makes it also easier to keep the API stable
+  * For example, the multiple query API mini-traits in the "old" yaidom make the API less stable than desirable

 * Yaidom2 is more consistent, with more consistent naming (for instance for document factory methods)
 * Yaidom2 has a query API that is heavily inspired by the streaming API in Saxon 9.9
 * Yaidom2 leverages the upcoming Scala 2.13 overhauled Collections API, for better performance